RikkaApps/RikkaApps.github.io.backup/storage_redirect/docs/en/enhanced_mode.md

 ## Compatibility Report

+* "TaiChi·Magisk"

-According to user reports and verification, “TaiChi·Magisk” will break the functionality of Riru (Enhancement module is based on Riru).
+  According to user reports and verification, "TaiChi·Magisk" will break the functionality of Riru (Enhancement module is based on Riru).
 Once a problem occurs, you will find that the number of redirects is always 0.

   **This is not our problem, and it is impossible for us to solve this problem alone.
 Please choose your own.**

+* Can't use camera on ZUK Z2 (camera daemon not start)

 ## Download and install